-The Acropolis in Athens is one of the most photographed and recognised landmarks in the world.
+The Acropolis is one of the most photographed and recognised landmarks in the world.
 The temples on the sacred rock are considered the most important monuments in Western civilisation and have influenced architecture more than anything else since.
-We’ve put together a selection of our favourite vantage points to photograph from on your next trip to Athens.
+We’ve put together a selection of our favourite vantage points and best places to photograph the Acropolis from for your next trip to Athens.

 Standing 277 meters above sea level, Lycabettus Hill is the highest point in central Athens.
 The view from Lycabettus Hill is best enjoyed at sunset whilst waiting for the lights of the Parthenon, Temple of Olympian Zeus, and the Panathenaic Stadium to illuminate at dusk.
 You will also be reminded that Athens is surrounded by sea with spectacular views across the Aegean.